 In the mid 1970s for three years, he and Claire looked for property in the Napa Valley – focusing their efforts on the western side of the valley.
 At one point Henri came close to purchasing land in Carneros.
 Several factors contributed to finding this property – his father-in-law mentioned this particular piece of land was for sale and Henri also saw it listed in the paper.
 Originally this was part of a much larger land grand owned by Salvador Vallejo (brother of Mariano Vallejo, the namesake of the town of Vallejo).

 Rather then reintroduce winemaking inside the original winery, Henri and Claire converted this old stone building into their family home.
 Unfortunately in October 2017 the devastating fires in this part of the Napa Valley burned through their house – leaving only the stone walls still standing.
 Remarkably they lost only about 1/2 acre of vines (the edges of the vineyard) although they were one of the only producers in the valley who sustained damage within their cave.
 Several 1/2 ton plastic bins were stacked outside next to one of their cave entrances – the fire burned these so hot they turned into ash and caused the nearby wooden door to burn – the fire then entered the cave and destroyed about 1,000 cases of wine they were getting ready to ship out to club members.

 All the vines had been pulled out by 1965.
 A well-known polo player from San Francisco had the vines replaced with a horse training facility.
-Henri planted vines in the late 1970’s, sold fruit to other wineries for several years and ultimately started making his own wine – the first vintage of White Rock is from 1986 – and for about 15 years only produced two wines each year, a Chardonnay and their Claret (a red blend).
+Henri planted vines in the late 1970’s, sold fruit to other wineries for several years and ultimately started making his own wine – the first vintage of White Rock is from 1986 – and for about 15 years, they only produced two wines each year, a Chardonnay and their Claret (a red blend).
 The first wine produced commercially from the Vandendriessche’s was actually in 1983 – for three years they bottled under the the name Vandendriessche Vineyards.